Think beards are boring? Think again. This list of twenty mind-blowing facial hair facts is going to make you not believe your eyes.

 At least that is, according to a study from the University of Southern Queensland, in which the researchers left mannequin heads with varying amounts of fake facial hair out in the sun.

-What they found out, was that full beard was really good in blocking the sun rays, having a sun protection factor of up to 21.
+What they found out, was that full beard was really good at blocking the sun rays, having a sun protection factor of up to 21.

 19. ZZ Top Turned Down 1-Million Dollar Offer to Shave